Old Customshouse (Erie, Pennsylvania)

-The Old Customshouse is an historic, American custom house building that is located in Erie, Erie County, Pennsylvania.
+The Old Customshouse is an historic custom house building in Erie, Erie County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1972.

 History and architectural features

 Built between 1838 and 1839, this historic structure is a two-story, rectangular, brick and Vermont marble building.
 The front facade features a pedimented portico with six two-story, Doric order columns.
 Designed in the Greek Revival style, this building housed Erie's post office until 1867, served as the Customs House for the port of Erie from 1849 to 1888, and later housed a Grand Army of the Republic post and the Erie County Historical Society.
 It is now part of a five-building complex of the Erie Art Museum.

-It was added to the National Register of Historic Places in 1972.